12 May 2015

 All climbers should know how to tie a Munter hitch and how it works, as well as practice using it regularly in place of their belay device, both belaying the leader and the second (so that when you have to use it you can).
-This is not about the Munter (loads of great info online about it), but here’s some basics:
+This is not about the Munter (loads of great info online about it), but here are some basics:

-So if you learn the Munter don’t just stick it in the back draw of your tool box, but get it out and use it regularly, especially when bringing up a second as a direct belay.
+So if you learn the Munter don’t just stick it in the back draw of your toolbox, but get it out and use it regularly, especially when bringing up a second as a direct belay.

-Anyway this is not about the normal Munter.
+Anyway, this is not about the normal Munter.

-One interesting way to use the Munter is as an auto locking knot, allowing you to take it the rope as smoothy as you would usually with a Munter, but one that locks tight when it’s weighted.
+One interesting way to use the Munter is as an auto-locking knot, allowing you to take it the rope as smoothy as you would usually with a Munter, but one that locks tight when it’s weighted.
 To do this you should tie the Munter as usual to a large HMS and then orientate the knot for bringing up the second (so not in lowering mode).
-Now take another locking carabiner (any type) and clip this into both the loaded strand (the strand going to the climber below) and the loop that raps around the breaking rope (see diagram).
+Now take another locking carabiner (any type) and clip this into both the loaded strand (the strand going to the climber below) and the loop that wraps around the breaking rope (see diagram).
 You should now be able to take in the rope smoothly as normal, but it will lock down tight once loaded.

-Cool I know - but is this just another trick?
+Cool, I know - but is this just another trick?

-The Auto locking Munter is also good for hauling a light load if you don’t want to haul it in one (If you have no pulley), and you need to keep an eye on a partner, working much better than the Garda knot (which I always find a pain to use in the real world).
+The Auto-locking Munter is also good for hauling a light load if you don’t want to haul it in one (If you have no pulley), and you need to keep an eye on a partner, working much better than the Garda knot (which I always find a pain to use in the real world).

 So is it a trick knot?
 Well yes - but….

-Although a trick knot, and one worth adding to your book of tricks, the auto locking Munter offers a climber an ace in a very common situation, as with knots or devices that lock, it can be used to climb a rope.
+Although a trick knot, and one worth adding to your book of tricks, the auto-locking Munter offers a climber an ace in a very common situation, as with knots or devices that lock, it can be used to climb a rope.
 There are many situations where you can find yourself with only one prusik loop, no slings or a guide plate (Reverso etc), but in a situation where you need to climb a rope (rap down too far in a descent, end up hanging in space etc).
-In this situation you can use the Munter as your waist ascender, with a prusik above for your foot (if you only have a 1.5m prusik you can make a foot loop out of your rope).
-When ascending a rope with a Munter clip the main HMS directly into your leg and waist loop, and have the locking strand coming out on the right side if right handed.
+In this situation, you can use the Munter as your waist ascender, with a prusik above for your foot (if you only have a 1.5m prusik you can make a foot loop out of your rope).
+When ascending a rope with a Munter clip the main HMS directly into your leg and waist loop, and have the locking strand coming out on the right side if right-handed.
 Compared to using a jumar is far from easy still, but compared to using just your hands!
-Well it’s much better than that!
+Well, it’s much better than that!